grbot/varcall/gene-calling/README.md

 # Intro

-The Nextflow script calls on gene and genome level provided a combined gVCF file.
+The Nextflow script calls on gene level provided a combined gVCF file.

 Please see `nextflow.conf` for GATK version and references databases used.
 Path to combined gVCF file is also specified in nextflow config.